← Back

 “I don’t care about being married.”

-Becoming a modern-day Jane means being determined enough to believe in our self-governance.
-She will always be my favorite feminist figure, who inspires me to hold on to love while standing my ground.
-It is not a grand stage or applause from society that Jane stands up for.
+Becoming a modern-day Jane means being determined enough to believe in our worth.
+Jane Eyre will always be my favorite feminist figure, who inspires me to hold on to love while standing my ground.
+It is not a grand stage or applause from society that she stands up for.
 It’s her valuing her own existence; that her life must have a purpose.
-She celebrates her independence and will continue voicing her opinions, not letting anyone silence her.
-Even when she knows, living in a cage sounds easier.
+She celebrates her independence and will continue voicing her opinions, not letting anyone silence her, even when living in a cage sounds easier.
 Her commitment to love is a part of her integrity.
 Not to aim for validation, but because it is her character.
 Jane Eyre is a bird that manages to flap her wings.
-From her story, she teaches me how to fly, finding my way back home.
+From her story, she teaches me how to fly, even if scared and unsure. []